Florbal Chodov

-Florbal Chodov (FAT PIPE Florbal Chodov after its sponsor) is a floorball team based in Chodov, Prague, Czech Republic.
+Florbal Chodov (FAT PIPE Florbal Chodov after its sponsor) is a floorball club based in Chodov, Prague, Czech Republic.
 The team was founded in 1991.

-The men's team have played in the highest Czech floorball league, Superliga florbalu, since its foundation in 1993.
+The men's team has played in the highest Czech floorball league, Superliga florbalu, since its foundation in 1993.
 With two titles in the 2015–16 and 2016–17 seasons, it is the fourth most successful team of the league, after Tatran Střešovice, 1.
 SC Vítkovice and Florbal MB.

-The women's team have also played in the highest Czech floorball league, Extraliga žen ve florbale, since the 2005–06 season.
+The women's team has also played in the highest Czech floorball league, Extraliga žen, since the 2005–06 season.
 The team won the league in the 2014–15 season.